Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_JMerc75/Arbiter Series Weapon Pack/readme.txt

 -Explanation:
 Configs and icon files are now consolidated into a single file each.
 This way there's fewer itty bitty loose files to load.

-Integration into Grok's Stash Overhaul patch.
+Grok's Stash Overhaul integration.
+Lootboxes integration.
+PDA Interactive integration.

 ----------------------------------------------------------
 -Patches: